What’s killing Big American Beer?

 “Growth in wine and spirits has continued.
 There’s no doubt about that,” MillerCoors CEO Gavin Hattersley said last month.
 21- to 27-year old drinkers have drifted away from beer, Hattersley told analysts.

-MillerCoors’ owner Molson Coors reported a 3.8% loss of volume in the United States last quarter.
+MillerCoors’ owner Molson Coors reported a 3.8 percent loss of volume in the United States last quarter.
 The weak results drove its stock to a four-year low.
-AB InBev reported a 4.1% decline in North America.
+AB InBev reported a 4.1 percent decline in North America.

 The most recent quarter was another mark in the steady decline of beer’s popularity and the erosion of AB InBev and Molson Coors’ market share.